 Regardless of the direction my eye might move, my goal is to capture in a single still frame a unique moment or story–whether it be in the city or in the wilds of the back country–that can be converted into a fine art photographic print.

-Although color will sometimes shout out to be included in a composition, I generally prefer monochrome conversions as they tend to help me focus on what I consider the essential compositional elements and, therefore, the ultimate message behind the image.
+Although color will sometimes shout out to be included in a composition, I generally prefer monochrome conversions as they tend to help me focus on what I consider the essential compositional elements and, therefore, the ultimate message and mood behind the image.

 Although I very much enjoy the meditative process involved with creating interesting landscapes, cityscapes, and abstracts, I have lately started focusing my energy on specific themes or projects.
 I feel like this is pushing my photography to a whole new level as I try my best to add my visual commentary to such critical debates as the impact of uncontrolled growth on the environment (The Colorado Front Range – A Neo-Topographic Essay), the effects of our current economic and political system on individuals (Western Civilization 102), or the role and condition of women in the world today (Ghost Women).
 See the Galleries tab for my latest work on these projects.